-Termite Monitor Comparison
+Termite Monitor Comparison |

-HomeGuard™ Other Monitors
+Other Monitors |

 Speed of

-"hits"
+"hits" |

 The HomeGuard monitor produces an exaggerated "thermal shadow" which attracts termites to the station.
 The average number of days from installation to a "hit" is 21 days.
-No other available monitor works consistently this quick.
-Other monitors rely on random foraging–termites find stations by accident.
-Extended time is often necessary for this to occur.
-In some cases "hits" have not occurred even after several years.
+No other available monitor works consistently this quick. |

 Termite mass

-and activity distribution
+and activity distribution |

-The HomeGuard monitor attracts large numbers of termites.
-They not only feed on the matrix, but nest in it.
-It is common to find thousands of termites in a newly hit HomeGuard™ monitor.
-When the monitor is replaced with a baited unit the termites remain until mortality occurs.
 Most currently available monitoring systems are a tube within a tube design.
 Once a hit occurs, the monitor is removed and a bait tube is inserted.
-This disruption often causes termites to leave the station, sometimes permanently, most likely due to a small number of termites resulting in a weak pheromone trail.
+This disruption often causes termites to leave the station, sometimes permanently, most likely due to a small number of termites resulting in a weak pheromone trail. |

 Contamination